COVID-19 IMPACTS: Sprayground Closure and Tennis Courts Reconstruction

 A new sprayground, upgrades to parking and restroom for ADA accessibility, asphalt pathways, and a picnic shelter were completed in Summer 2019.
 The City was successful in receiving a $446,380 matching grant from the Washington State Recreation & Conservation Office (RCO) for this project.

-We are currently in the design phase for upgrades to the tennis courts.
-Improvements will involve replacing the existing courts with two new tennis courts and four new pickleball courts, as well as new fencing and pathways.
-The goal is to have this work completed by Spring 2020.
+Construction will begin in early April 2020 to replace the existing courts with two new tennis courts and four new pickleball courts, as well as new fencing and pathways.
+This work will be completed by June 2020.
 This project is funded through our Capital Asset Management Program (CAMP).